-Student teacher School Observer Date

-This form is to be completed at the end of the teaching experience by the university supervisor and the co-operating teacher.

-Evaluation Scale: 1 = Unacceptable, 2 = Poor (below average), 3 = Acceptable (average), 4 = Very Good, 5 = Excellent

-PROFESSIONAL GROWTH ACHIEVEMENT RECOMMENDATIONS Exercises the need for discretion when dealing with students, parents, & professionals.
+Student teacher School Observer Date This form is to be completed at the end of the tea ching experience by t he university supervisor a co-operating teacher. / Evaluation Scale: 1 = Unacceptable, 2 = Poor 4 = Very Good, Acceptable (average), PROFESSIONAL GROWTH ACHIEVEMENT RECOMMENDATIONS Exercises the need for discretion when dealing with students, parents, & professionals.
 1 2 3 4 5 N/A Maintains confidentiality in dealing with school matters.
-12345 N/A Fulfills professional responsibilities promptly & consistently.
-12345 N/A Engages in reflective practice & sets goals for improvement.
-12345 N/A Accepts & uses feedback.
-12345 N/A CLASSROOM MANAGEMENT Creates & maintains an environment conducive to learning.
-12345 N/A Clearly communicates expectations for learner behavior.
-12345 N/A Promptly identifies off-task behaviors & uses a variety of low- profile interventions.
+1 2 3 4 5 N/A Fulfills professional responsibilities promptly & consistently.
+1 2 3 4 5 N/A Engages in reflective practice & sets goals for improvement.
+1 2 3 4 5 N/A Accepts & uses feedback.
+1 2 3 4 5 N/A CLASSROOM MANAGEMENT Creates & maintains an environment conducive to learning.
+1 2 3 4 5 N/A Clearly communicates expectations for learner behavior.
+1 2 3 4 5 N/A Promptly identifies off-task behaviors & uses a variety of low- profile interventions.
 1 2 3 4 5 N/A Responds appropriately to continued off-task behaviors & major disruptions.
 1 2 3 4 5 N/A Creates & maintains a positive inclusive learning environment.
-12345 N/A PLANNING Demonstrates content knowledge appropriate to students' developmental levels.
+1 2 3 4 5 N/A PLANNING Demonstrates content knowledge appropriate to students' developmental levels.
 1 2 3 4 5 N/A Writes clear objectives in a variety of formats appropriate to the lessons.
 1 2 3 4 5 N/A Uses a variety of instruction, assessment & technology appropriate to concepts & grade level with attention to the diverse needs of learners.
 1 2 3 4 5 N/A Designs instruction to target individual student needs incorporating state & professional standards.
 1 2 3 4 5 N/A Assesses students' prior knowledge in planning for effective instruction.
-1 2 3 4 5 N/A INSTRUCTION Organizes classroom environment & learning experiences that promote effective whole class, small group, & individualized instruction.
+1 2 3 4 5 N/A 1274 INSTRUCTION Organizes classroom environment & learning experiences that promote effective whole class, small group, & individualized instruction.
 1 2 3 4 5 N/A Effectively communicates accurate & appropriately sequenced lesson content.
 1 2 3 4 5 N/A Monitors student understanding to assess progress & effectively modifies lesson content and/or instructional strategies.
-12345 N/A Uses strategies to facilitate student motivation & active learning.
+1 2 3 4 5 N/A Uses strategies to facilitate student motivation & active learning.
 1 2 3 4 5 N/A Uses appropriate grammar & sentence structure.
-12345 N/A
+1 2 3 4 5 N/A